emacs-sideline/sideline-flycheck/README.md

 #### 🧪 Variables

 - `sideline-flycheck-inhibit-functions` - Functions to inhibit display of sideline flycheck.
-- `sideline-flycheck-show-checker-name` - If non-nil, show checker name at the back.
+- `sideline-flycheck-show-checker-name` - If non-nil, show the checker's name at the back.
+- `sideline-flycheck-max-lines` - Maximum number of lines to show.

 ## Contribute